New members are always welcome at the Brisbane Symphonic Band.

 We are an adult band and our members are 17 years of age or older.

-We rehearse at the Anglican Parish of 12 Burilda St, Hendra.
+We rehearse at the Anglican Parish hall of 23 Victoria St, Clayfield.
 Check out our contact us page for more details.

 BSB Swing rehearses on Wednesday evenings from 6.15pm.
 Symphonic band rehearsal is straight afterwards from 7:30pm.
 We sometimes rehearse on weekends leading up to major performances or events.